-Starting with the characteristics of the group and its businesses, CIR carried out a detailed analysis of its stakeholders, identifying their degree of influence/dependence and analysing the importance that they assign to the specific sustainability issues of their sector and the context in which they work.
-A diagram with the 10 types of stakeholder identified is published on page 22.
+Starting with the characteristics of the group and its businesses, COFIDE carried out a detailed analysis of its stakeholders, identifying their degree of influence/dependence and analysing the importance that they assign to the specific sustainability issues of their sector and the context in which they work.
+Below is a diagram with the 10 types of stakeholder identified.